webQbe/react_lyrics_search/README.md

 # React-ContextAPI Lyric Search App
+This repo is an adaptation of [React Lyric Search App (Context API)](https://www.youtube.com/playlist?list=PLillGF-RfqbaxgxkKgKk1XlJAVCX31xRI) by Brad Traversy.

+I followed the tutorial to learn followings:
 - Building a React App to find lyrics for songs
 - Using **Context API** for State Management *(Instead of Redux)*
 - Using **Deezer**, **Spotify Scraper**, and **Shazam Core** APIs